Estate Planning for UK Expats: How to Prepare an ‘In Case of Death’ Folder

 From 6th April 2025, UK IHT will depend on residency rather than domicile status.

-If you have been outside the UK for at least 10 years, your estate will no longer be subject to UK IHT, meaning only UK-based assets will be taxable.
+If you have been outside the UK for at least 10 years, your worldwide estate will no longer be subject to UK IHT, meaning only UK-based assets will be taxable.

 This marks a significant, and welcome, change, as previously, UK-domiciled individuals remained subject to IHT indefinitely unless they took formal steps to change their domicile.